wdhg/mobius/README.md

 ## How can I join?

-Fork this repo and submit a pull request adding your site to the end of the list of sites in `sites.toml`:
+Fork this repo and submit a pull request adding your site to the end of the list of sites in [sites.toml](sites.toml):

 ```toml
 #...